Nitro4542/mc-mod-tools/README.md

 ## How does it work?

-For now, you'll need to use the script in your terminal.
+For now, you'll need to use the script in your terminal or the alpha GUI.
-**Please note: The GUI version doesn't work yet.**

-### mc-mod-tools.py
+### mc_mod_tools.py

 This script contains everything you need for the command line in a single script.
 Syntax: